 Chinese New Year is the most popular holiday in China and it’s also one of the most exciting.

-Everyone in the country stops for this holiday and there are very specific ways to celebrate the yearly milestone as well.
+Everyone in the country stops for this holiday and there are specific ways to celebrate the yearly milestone as well.

-Whether you’re about to visit China or you’re simply learning about the country from home, here’s what you need to know about making the most of Chinese New Year.
+Whether you’re about to visit China or you’re simply learning about the country from home, here’s what you need to know about Chinese New Year.

 What is Chinese New Year?